By Josh Rueff on April 02, 2013

 But when I made the transition into adulthood I was presented with principles, guidelines, and unwritten rules that sounded much different:

--“Find a (safe) job with good (safe) benefits and a good (safe) retirement plan.”
+-“Find a (safe) job with good (safe) benefits and a good viatical settlement company to give you a (safe) retirement plan.”

 -“Over 80% of small businesses fail (they’re an unsafe option).”